 Caltrain's Executive Director recently made an organizational re-alignment that affects the JPB's and the PCEP's Quality Organization.
 Caltrain's Director of Quality Control previously reported directly to Caltrain's Executive Director.
 The recent change has the Director of Quality Control reporting to Caltrain's former Director of Safety, who has now been designated Caltrain's Director of Safety, QA/QC.
 Caltrain's Director of Safety, QA/QC reports directly to the Executive Director.
-No changes have been made directly to the PCEP Quality organization; however, the PCEP Quality Manager, who reports directly to Caltrain's Director.
+No changes have been made directly to the PCEP Quality organization; however, the PCEP Quality Manager, who reports directly to Caltrain's Director of Quality Control, is now one step further removed from Caltrain's Executive Director.
 The PMOC has not initiated any action related to this recent organizational change.